How do you plan for the five financial life stages?

 Think about who you were five, or even ten years ago.
 Have your priorities changed in that period?
 It is important to adapt your financial planning as you go through life and accumulate wealth.
-Here are some things to think about as you go through the various financial life stages:
+In this article, we discuss some things to think about as you go through the various financial life stages.

-Staying out of debt and building your savings is crucial in the accumulation stage.
+Staying out of debt and building your savings is crucial in this financial life stage.
 Getting deep into debt using credit cards and loans is a big no-no. The only acceptable debt would be your student loan.
 Avoid debt if you can and use your income to build your savings.

 Stage 2: Middle adulthood